Creating a New Kind of Doctor

 About

-Rampy has years of previous clinical experience as an attending autopsy pathologist at the University of Texas Medical Branch in Galveston and as deputy medical examiner for Galveston County, Texas.
+Rampy has years of previous clinical experience as an attending autopsy pathologist at The University of Texas Medical Branch at Galveston and as deputy medical examiner for Galveston County, Texas.
 Rampy continues to publish in the domains of anatomic pathology and education and is currently a fellow for the College of American Pathologists.
 In addition to spending quality time with his family, he enjoys running, cooking, gardening and music.

 “In examining a disease, we gain wisdom about anatomy and physiology and biology.
 In examining the person with disease, we gain wisdom about life.”